OSUGliders/gliderfs/organization.md

 ```
 2025-IOP/
 ├── analysis       # Analysis conducted while at sea, should not be developed further here, but in personal folders
-├── data           # Raw data and metadata by instrument
+├── raw            # Raw data and metadata by instrument
 │   ├── vmp        # .p
 │   ├── mooring    # by mooring, and instrument
 │   └── bowchain   # by deployment and sensor